 Parkinson’s is a progressive brain disease; symptoms begin gradually and become progressively worse over time.
 Men are at greater risk for the disease than women, and the exact cause of the disease is not fully understood.
 What we do know is that Parkinson’s occurs when nerve cells in the area of the brain that controls movement become impaired and/or die.
 When the nerve cells are altered, they produce less dopamine, which causes the movement problems common in Parkinson’s.

 Although Parkinson’s disease can seem to run in some families, its occurrence most often occurs more randomly.
 Many researchers now believe that Parkinson’s results from a combination of genetic and environmental factors, such as exposure to pesticides, solvents, metals and other pollutants.

 To help reduce risk, the following habits may be helpful:

 As many of the early signs of the disease are often attributed to the natural aging process, many families miss the risk factors.
 But learning the early signs of Parkinson’s disease and reporting them to your doctor is important, as early intervention is linked to the effectiveness of treatment.

 There is currently no cure for Parkinson’s disease, but medications are available to reduce symptoms and are most effective if taken early in the disease’s progression.
 Gene and stem cell therapy is offering promising new advancements in the research field that will hopefully lead to a cure or restoration of function for patients already experiencing loss of function.

-Contact Visiting Care Giving Services at (626) 493-9058 to learn more about how our Chesterfield home care options can assist individuals diagnosed with Parkinson’s disease by promoting safety and independence.
-As the trained experts in providing in-home care in Chesterfield and the surrounding communities, let us help someone you love live life to the fullest.
+Contact Visiting Care Giving Services at (626) 493-9058 to learn more about the elderly care St. Charles, MO and the surrounding areas trust to assist individuals diagnosed with Parkinson’s disease by promoting safety and independence.
+As trained caregivers, let us help someone you love live life to the fullest!